ggalguera/stocks-analysis/README.md

 # All Stocks Analysis
-Analysis of 12 stocks for the years 2017 and 2018
+Analysis of 12 stocks for the years 2017 and 2018.

 ## Overview of Project
 Create a VBA scripting that calculates the performance over a year and the total daily Volumen for each of the 12 stocks and refactor the VBA code to reduce the computing requirements.

 ## Results
+Year over year comparison and execution times.
 ### 2017 vs 2018 All Stocks Result
 Comparing the results from 2017 and 2018 we can conclude that 2017 was a better year, we had all stocks performing positive except for TERP and in 2018 all stocks performed bad except for two, ENPH and RUN.